Senate Democrats, holding out for health care, reject government funding bill for 10th time - Boston News, Weather, Sports | WHDH 7News

 Some Republicans have acknowledged that the expiration of the tax credits could be a problem and floated potential compromises to address it, but there is hardly a consensus among the GOP.

-House Speaker Mike Johnson, R-La., this week called the COVID-era subsidies a “boondoggle,” adding that “when you subsidize the health care system and you pay insurance companies more, the prices increase.”
+House Speaker Mike Johnson, R-La., this week called the COVID-era subsidies a “boondoggle.”

 President Donald Trump has said he would “like to see a deal done for great health care,” but has not meaningfully weighed into the debate.
 And Thune has insisted that Democrats first vote to reopen the government before entering any negotiations on health care.